What You’ll Explore in These 8 Weeks

 Embodiment practices to turn Rumi's sacred poetry and teachings into portals for spiritual awakening and transformation

-Each week, students will be provided by the following material:
+Each week, students will be provided with the following material:

 Handouts that include the selected poetry (in Farsi and English), deepening practices, chants, contemplations, resources, and more.

 An audio recording of the guided meditation and chant.